cirrusflyer275ds/ctx-eor-site/docs/trial/trial-builder-step10.md

 Click below and we’ll prepare everything — onboarding, documentation, payroll setup, and compliance alignment.

 [Save & Schedule a Demo](#)
-> A CTX team member will reach out to confirm your trial and answer any final questions.
+> A Hireway team member will reach out to confirm your trial and answer any final questions.

 ---